skratchdot/mongodb-schema/README.md

 extended the mongo shell, and providing a new function called schema() with the following signature:

     DBCollection.prototype.schema = function (optionsOrOutString)

-## Usage: ##

-    //
-    // The schema() function accepts all the same parameters that the mapReduce() function
+The schema() function accepts all the same parameters that the mapReduce() function does.
-    // does.
 It adds the following 3 parameters that can be used as well:

-    //
-    //     wildcards - array (default: [])
+    wildcards - array (default: [])
-    //         By using the $, you can combine report results.
-For instance: '$' will group all top level keys
+        By using the $, you can combine report results.
+        For instance: '$' will group all top level keys and

-    //
-    //     arraysAreWildcards - boolean (default: true)
+    arraysAreWildcards - boolean (default: true)
-    //         When true, 'foo.0.bar' and 'foo.1.bar' will be combined into 'foo.$.bar'
-    //         When false, all array keys will be reported
+        When true, 'foo.0.bar' and 'foo.1.bar' will be combined into 'foo.$.bar' When false, all array keys will be reported

-    //
-    //     fields - object (default: {})
+    fields - object (default: {})
-    //         Similar to the usage in find().
+        Similar to the usage in find().
 You can pick fields to include or exclude.
-    //         Currently, you cannot pass in nested structures, you need to pass in dot notation keys.
+        Currently, you cannot pass in nested structures, you need to pass in dot notation keys.

-    //
+## Usage: ##

     // Return schema results inline
     db.users.schema();